 During the hardware live object creation, the support package performs hardware and software checks, installs MATLAB IO server on the target board, and gathers information on peripheral devices connected to the target.
 This information is displayed in the Command Window.
 In case of a connection failure, a diagnostics error message is reported at the MATLAB command line.
 If the connection has failed, the most likely cause is incorrect IP address or host name.

 Connect to Camera

 getCameraList function of the

 hwobj object to find the available cameras.
 If this function outputs an empty table, then try re-connecting the camera and execute the function again.

 camlist = getCameraList(hwobj);

-Create a camera object by using the name from the
+Create a Camera Object Create a camera object by using the

 camObj is a handle to a camera object.
 To display the images captured from the Camera Module V2 in MATLAB, use these commands: